Karvy-Singh/autoPPT/README.md

    All existing slides are cleared (layouts remain).
 New slides are added using the template’s actual layouts; picture placeholders are filled from the collected image pool.
 If a slide has no body content, a tasteful image may be placed to balance the composition.

 4. **Export**
-   A fresh `.pptx` is produced for download—no template is modified on disk.
+   A fresh `.pptx` is produced for download, no template is modified on disk.

 ---